gary-archer/oauth.mobilesample.android/README.md

 ## Infrastructure

-* [AppAuth-Android](https://github.com/openid/AppAuth-Android) is used to implement Authorization Code Flow (PKCE) with a Claimed HTTPS Scheme
+* [AppAuth-Android](https://github.com/openid/AppAuth-Android) is used to implement the Authorization Code Flow (PKCE) with a Claimed HTTPS Scheme
 * AWS API Gateway is used to host the back end OAuth Secured Web API
 * AWS Cognito is used as the default Authorization Server for the Mobile App and API
 * Android Shared Preferences is used for private storage of tokens on the device after login